guptaNswati/-fh_team04-project02/Project2Proposal.md

 The purpose of this project is to develop a Java implementation of the board game Kamisado.
 Kamisado is a two-player game that was released in 2008, and it takes about ten minutes to play.
 One player controls eight black pieces, and the other player controls eight white pieces.
 The board is an 8x8 area comprised of colored squares.
 Each of the players' eight pieces is marked with a different color corresponding to the colors on the board.
 Each piece can move forward or diagonally-forward as many spaces as possible without crossing through occupied spaces, but the player doesn't get to choose which piece he moves – the piece he must move is the piece whose color matches that of the space that his opponent landed on last turn.
 The first player to move one of his pieces to the opposite end of the board wins the game.

 The software will be written in Java, using Swing for the GUI.
-Java2D may be used for graphics, but it may be easier to design the graphics in an external program like Photoshop or GIMP and use them in Swing.
+Graphics for the pieces will be drawn in Paint.NET.

 The game will be playable by two players locally on one machine.
 The user will start up the program, start a two player game, and play along with a friend.
 Each player will take turns using the mouse to move their pieces.
-The spaces available for them to move their piece to will be highlighted, and if the user hovers over an available space, the opponent's piece that will move on the next turn will be highlighted.
-The game will automatically end when the win condition for one player is met, and the game can be reset at any time.
+The spaces available for them to move their piece to will be highlighted.
+The game will automatically end when the win condition for one player is met.

-Additionally, the teams aims to include a computer player so that one player may still play the game.
-Due to the simple rules and the fact that only one piece is able to move each turn, a simple AI player should not be difficult to implement.
+Additionally, there will be a single-player mode available, in which one player can play against a computer opponent.

-Also,  web version of the Game will be made.
-Two players ( with internet access ) will goto Kamisado game webpage.
-When both player have connedted to the Kamisado Game server the game will begin with the white plaayer moving first.
+Also, a web version of the Game will be made.
+Two players ( with internet access ) will go to the Kamisado game webpage.
+When both players have connedted to the Kamisado Game server the game will begin with the white player moving first.
 The users moves will be reflected on both the players browsers.
-Additionally the users can send chat messages ( trash talk ? ) to eachother.
+Additionally the users can send chat messages ( trash talk ? ) to each other.
 When there is a winner,  both players will be notified.
 Idealy this version will be deployable to the web ( like Heroku and other JEE hosting sites on the web ).

 The local version will have a color-blind-mode that will allow color-blind users to use/play this Kamisado game.